chtrembl/azure-cloud/petstore/15-build-logic-app-to-send-email-when-message-received-in-service-bus/README.md

 ![](images/11.png)

-First Step in our new Logic App is to receive the message, Search for "Service Bus" for your first step.
+First Step in our new Logic App is to receive the message, Search for the "Service Bus" operation for your first step.

 You should see the following: